Kartikey-Shukla-309/5-stage-Pipelined-RV32I-Processor/README.md

 It follows the traditional IF -> ID -> EX -> MEM -> WB stages.
 I tried using the complete the instruction set (37 instructions).
 I also tried implementing hazard handling.

 The processor is not in perfect working condition, but works well for maximum instructions and helped me in learning a lot.
+I am trying to learn more about processor designing and will try to improve this design.

 <img width="881" height="373" alt="image" src="https://github.com/user-attachments/assets/a073e33d-af5f-47ee-8db5-b3c19503ddee" />
 <img width="1290" height="730" alt="image" src="https://github.com/user-attachments/assets/5bdb1c24-aaa7-4ccb-8349-08f9998a97cd" />